About the Center

 The center’s vision of Leading the development and testing of low-cost and effective vaccines against emerging and neglected tropical diseases is accomplished by a two-fold mission: to develop and test new low-cost and effective vaccines and other immunotherapies against emerging and neglected tropical diseases of unmet need and to build capacity for vaccine development locally and with foreign nations.

 The center has been very successful in accomplishing its goals and includes as its achievements:

 - Developed the first vaccine for human hookworm infection, now entering phase 2 clinical trials.

 - Developed the first vaccine for intestinal schistosomiasis, now entering phase 2 clinical trials.

 - Developed the first vaccine for Chagas disease, now entering phase 1 clinical trials.

-- Developed innovative vaccines for emerging coronavirus infections: Middle-East Respiratory Syndrome (SARS) and Middle-East Respiratory Syndrome (MERS).
+- Developed innovative vaccines for emerging coronavirus infections: Severe Acute Respiratory Syndrome (SARS) and Middle-East Respiratory Syndrome (MERS).

 - Established a portfolio in earlier stages of development for vaccines against other major soil-transmitted helminths, onchocerciasis, and leishmaniasis.